stockton-stem/stockton-stem-badge/README.md

 `iterate_basic_ramp`, value `1` calls another function, etc. In future a function table may work better.

+## Future thoughts

 In future, power reduction may be realized by replacing the current per- iteration spin-style sleep (that is, the processor executes dummy instructions in a loop until the correct amount of time has passed) with a system sleep that is woken up by Timer 0 after N-milliseconds, though in the scheme of things the amount of power consumed by the processor is tiny  compared to the LEDs.

+# Firmware build tools

+Several tools, a mixture of hardware and software, are needed to develop, build and install new code onto the PIC processor.

+## MPLAB-X

+* TODO add URL

+This is an integrated development environment (IDE) from MicroChip.
+It is available for Linux, MacOS X and for Windows.

+## XC 8 compiler

+* TODO add URL

+This is a proprietary compiler from MicroChip designed for their 8-bit PIC series.
+It integates effortlessly with the MPLAB-X IDE.
+It is available for Linux, MacOS X and for Windows.

+The paid-for license enables enhanced compiler optimizations that can reduce the produced firmware image size and the code may run more efficiently; whilst nice these are not needed for this project and thus the free license is perfectly adequate.

+## Device programming/debugging

+To program new code onto the PIC a programmer is necessary.
+MicroChip have their own mechanism for this known as ISCP; either one of the two programmers below will suffice for this.
+Note that older PICkit 2 programmers, or those that are PICkit 2 compatible, will not work on the PIC in this project.

+This particular PIC chip also does not have a built-in debugger; for that an external module is required in addition to one of the programmers below; this is strictly optional.

+When a programmer is connected the push-button may not always work as expected; given the low pin count of the processor two of the signals needed for ICSP are shared with other functions; for this project that means one LED and the button.
+When programming you may notice the green LED flashing.
+Some programmers hold the line used for the button low after programming thus interferes with its operation.

+Whatever programmer is used, ensure that it is configured with a target voltage of 3.0v.
+The current limiting resistors of the LEDs are chosen with the 3v supplied by a button cell in mind; any more than this can damage the LEDs.

+### PICkit 3

+* TODO add URL

+This USB device is a basic ICSP PIC programmer that typically retails for
+$50US though cheaper versions, of varying authenticity, are available on Ebay and elsewhere for $10-$20.

+The pull-up resistor R5 is required for this programmer to function correctly.

+### ICD 3

+* TODO add URL

+This is an enhanced ICSP PIC programmer and debugger.
+It is faster and can provide more power to target boards; it is also much more expensive at about US$200.

+Empirical observations suggest that the pull-up resistor R5 may be optional for this programmer to function correctly.

+### (debugging module)

+* TODO add model and URL

+This is not strictly necessary but it can often aid debugging new code if a hardware debugger is available.
+This device sells for US$50.
+You insert it into the target board _instead_ of the normal PIC and the programmer then plugs into this debugging module.
+It only provides a single hardware breakpoint but given the simplicity of this project that should prove sufficient for most debugging.

 # License